There’s no doubt Maine has unspent federal cash. The fight is over how to use it.

 DHHS detailed some of the new and existing spending in its memo: $5.5 million in funding for a range of programs for at-risk youth, such as the My Place Teen Center in Westbrook and the Jobs for Maine’s Graduates program; $27.5 million for “family supports” through organizations such as the Maine Coalition to End Domestic Violence; and $20.4 for workforce education and training.

 A BDN analysis concluded that some of that money — at least $7.8 million — is being spent in ways that are inconsistent with federal TANF law, which intends the aid to be for struggling families with children.
-The department disputes that premise.
+The department initially disputed that premise but later reversed the transfer of funds.
+Later, a report by State Auditor Pola Buckley, a Democrat, determined that DHHS had taken “an overly aggressive approach” and had misspent $13.4 million in federal public assistance money.

 The wider issue around this fight over TANF funding is helping children in poverty.
 It’s an issue that creates another “he said, she said” situation between the Legislature and the executive branch.

-Data touted by the department, from the national Kids Count Data Center, refute that figure to a point.
+The department has touted data from the national Kids Count Data Center in attempts to refute that figure.
 That data show that the number of Maine children in extreme poverty hovered at around 20,000 from 2011 through 2015.
+But changing data collection methods and variation between conclusions based on yearly versus three-year averages makes it harder to discern a clear pattern — and easier to pick and choose data points to promote political agendas.

 And so, the debate rages on.
 Gideon’s bill has already had a public hearing and will likely be the subject of extensive committee work sessions before it goes to consideration by the full Legislature.
 As one of the Democrats’ marquee pieces of legislation this year — and with four Republican sponsors on it — the fight will be intense and this bill could end up in a conversation about whether or not political stalemate will shut down state government come July 1.